DCAN-Labs/hbcd-docs/docs/access/resp_data_use.md

 </div>
 </p>

-**Note that only [DEAP](download/DEAP.md) currently has embedded links to data and responsible use warnings.** These links will be added to the [Lasso platform](download/lasso.md) after the release, but the warnings can still be viewed by visiting the data measure description of interest in the [Release Notes](measures/index.md).
+**Note that only [DEAP](download/DEAP.md) currently has embedded links to data and responsible use warnings.** These links will be added to the [Lasso platform](https://nbdc-datashare.lassoinformatics.com/) after the release, but the warnings can still be viewed by visiting the [study instrument documentation](../measures/index.md) of interest.

 We recommend that all data users:

 1. Review the data warnings for any variable that you will be downloading and/or using by clicking the link and reviewing the warning associated with that variable.
 2. Review any resources and citations included with the warning and follow recommended guidelines.
-3. Reach out via the [Lasso Help Center](reportissue.md) if you have questions about the data warning or how to use the data.
+3. Reach out via the [Lasso Help Center](../help/reportissue.md) if you have questions about the data warning or how to use the data.

 ## Recommendations for Rigorous, Reproducible, and Responsible Data Use
 The HBCD Responsible Use of Data Committee (RUDC) provides the following guidance for researchers planning to use HBCD data: